jonathanreveille/project3_OC/README.md

 - Use of pipenv (virtual environment with Python 3)
 - Respect and follow recommandations from PEP8

-### Prerequisites:
-- pygame v.1.9.6
-- python v.3.7.4

 ### Getting started:
 0. Clone this project if you wish to play.

 First of all, first you need to **install pipenv**

 * 1. `pipenv install` (install all requirements)
-This will install all *requirements* needed for this project.
+This will install all *requirements* (pygame v.1.9.6 and python v.3.7.4) needed for this project.
 The advantage of pipenv is that it is cross-platform.
 It is recommended by the official documentation.

-Then :
+2.a Then :
 * `pipenv run python -m macgyver`
 You are now ready to play.

 ### Launch the game
 #### In terminal mode :
-Same steps above except the last one will be
+2.Same steps above except the last one will be
 * `pipenv run python -m app`

 ### Licence:
 * Used artwork from [jessefreeman](https://www.jessefreeman.com), Licence : WTFPL